ollewelin/mini_transformer_cpp/README.md

 This code is inspired by AI-powered assistance.

 ## Creater tweeks:
-I have make tweeks to focus on understand this transformer algorithm in C/C++ perspective and also generate print outs and graphs down the road to understand the code and the transformer algorithm.
+I have done lot's of tweeks to focus on understand this transformer algorithm in C/C++ perspective and also generate print outs and graphs down the road to understand the code and the transformer algorithm.

 ### Overview and purpose:
 Transformer Test in Mini Format (C/C++) - No Use of ML Libraries.
 Just for my own tutorial proposal in the first hand but may enjoy other as well.